If you find yourself on probation or dismissal, we want to help you get back on track.

 - Study!
 You are expected to study a minimum of 2 hours outside of class for each hour in class.
 13 credits hours per week X 2 study hours per credit = 26 hours of studying outside of class.

 - Monitor your work hours.
-Full-time students should work no more than 20 hours a week, and University Division advisors recommend working no more than 10 to 15 hours per week, while on probation.
+Full-time non probation students should work no more than 20 hours a week, and our advisors recommend working no more than 10 to 15 hours per week, while on probation.
 Remember, being a full-time student should be considered a full-time job.